FoolsLab/VRaster/README.md

 ## Prerequisites

-- Windows 11 (may also work on Windows 10, but not checked yet.)
+- Windows 11 (may also work on Windows 10, Ubuntu, but unconfirmed.)
 - C++ environment, any of the following:
     - MSVC / Microsoft Visual Studio
     - gcc / GNU make